hirememorey/resilience-basketball/extended_resilience_framework.md

 ---
 ### Implementation Progress
 - **✅ Friction Score Data Pipeline:** The necessary possession metrics (`AVG_SEC_PER_TOUCH`, `AVG_DRIB_PER_TOUCH`, `PTS_PER_TOUCH`, `TIME_OF_POSS`, `FRONT_CT_TOUCHES`) have been successfully integrated.
 The `player_tracking_stats` and `player_playoff_tracking_stats` tables are now being populated with this data.
+- **✅ Historical Data Backfill:** The database now contains 10 seasons of player and game data.
 - **⏳ Team Ratings:** Data ingestion for team-level defensive ratings is still pending.
 - **⏳ Analysis Scripts:** The core calculation scripts have not yet been refactored to use the new data.